Loccx78vn/supply-chain-app/README.md

 ---

-### Main Content: Dashboard with 3 Tabs

-The dashboard will consist of three key sections or tabs: **Overview**, **Sales Analyst**, and **Product Chain**.
-Each of these tabs will be designed to offer a specific view or set of information, and the `{rhino}` framework will handle the layout and interactivity for them.

-#### 1. Overview Tab

-The **Overview** tab will serve as a high-level summary of key metrics, such as total sales, current inventory, and overall performance.
-This tab will provide quick insights into the most important data points.

-#### 2. Sales Analyst Tab

-The **Sales Analyst** tab will provide detailed analysis of sales trends, such as sales by region, product category, or time period.
-You can integrate interactive charts and graphs here.

 #### 3. Product Chain Tab

 The **Product Chain** tab will focus on product-specific data, including supply chain metrics, inventory levels, and product movement over time.